 By CRAIG BASSE

-- Information from Times files was used in this obituary.
+- Information from the Associated Press was used in this obituary.